 (c)(i) The right to appeal from the decision of the hearing officer in an administrative hearing concerning the assessment of civil penalties authorized pursuant to this section is granted.
 The appeal shall be to the Circuit Court of Hinds County and shall include a verbatim transcript of the testimony at the hearing.
 The appeal shall be taken within thirty (30) calendar days after notice of the decision of the commission following an administrative hearing.
-The appeal shall be perfected upon filing notice of the appeal and by the prepayment of all costs, including the cost of the preparation of the record of the proceedings by the hearing officer, and the filing of a bond in the sum of Two Hundred Dollars (\$200.00), conditioned that if the decision of the hearing officer be affirmed by the court, the candidate or political committee will pay the costs of the appeal and the action in court.
+The appeal shall be perfected upon filing notice of the appeal and by the prepayment of all costs, including the cost of the preparation of the record of the proceedings by the hearing officer, and the filing of a bond in the sum of Two Hundred Dollars (\$200.00), conditioned that if the decision of the costs of the appeal and the action in court.
 If the decision is reversed by the court, the Secretary of State will pay the costs of the appeal and the action in court.